35 Irresistible Home-Cooked Meals That Were So Good, People Had to Show Them Off

 18 Dijon Chicken W/ Roasted Garlic Mashed Potatoes And Green Beans

-Watching others cook or bake can actually inspire us to do the same.
-This idea is so common that it even has a name—the Great British Bake Off effect.
-After an episode of the popular baking show aired, supermarket chain Aldi noticed a big trend.
-In a survey, 74% of their customers said that watching Bake Off made them want to try baking at home.
-It’s proof that TV cooking shows can boost home cooking motivation and spark creativity in the kitchen.
+Watching other people cook or bake can actually make us wanna do it too.
+It’s such a real thing, it even has a name now—the Great British Bake Off effect.
+After one episode aired, supermarket chain Aldi saw a big shift.
+In a survey, 74% of their customers said watching Bake Off made them wanna try baking at home.

 19 I Made A Croque Madame